mischn-dev/popRR/README.md

 3 inputs have to be specified:

 1. the path to the *outFileName.vcf* generated previously
-2. the window size in mega base pairs (e.g. 10)
+2. the window size in megabase pairs (e.g. 10)
-    - genomic windows with a sliding window approach of the specified size will be generated and a median recombination rate will be calculated for each window
+    - genomic windows with a sliding window approach of the specified size will be generated, and a median recombination rate will be calculated for each window
 3. the population size for **each** sample in the *outFileName.vcf* file
     - in the scenario where each population as the *same number of genotypes sampled*, you can also give simply a single value - e.g. 500
+        - find an example here: <https://github.com/mischn-dev/popRR/blob/mischn-dev/popRR/example/samplelist_1_value_for_all_samples.txt>
-    - in the scenario where each population consists of different numbers of genotypes, provide a vector of values with a similar length to numbers sampled - e.g. [500,200,300,300,200,130]
+    - in the scenario where each population consists of different numbers of genotypes, provide a vector of values with a similar length to numbers sampled - e.g.
-        - **Important!** - [500,200,300,300,200,130] != [ 500 , 200 , 300 , 300 , 200 , 130 ] => no spaces allowed!
+        - find an example here: <https://github.com/mischn-dev/popRR/blob/mischn-dev/popRR/example/samplelist_unique_value_for_each_sample.txt>

 The code in the `terminal` might look like: